 What is The Closing Disclosure Form?

-The closing disclosure form is a 5 page guide which you receive three days before your closing.
+The closing disclosure form is a 5-page guide that you receive three days before your closing.
 It details all of the costs involved in your real estate transaction and makes sure there is a record of the deed transfer.
 You can find an example of the form on the government’s Consumer Finance website.

 Before your closing appointment, compare this form with the Loan Estimate you received from your lender when you applied for a mortgage as it should match up.
 If something seems different or wrong, you should ask your lender or your closing agent about it before your closing date so you don’t delay the process.